sr320/course-fish270/Week_1.md

 ## AQUATIC ENVIRONMENT

 •	Understand the nature of the water molecule and its unique properties.
 Ch 2, pp 25-30.
+Good video for basic concepts: https://www.youtube.com/watch?v=aVmU3CLxvgU

 •	How salinity, temperature and pressure alter the physical properties of water, most importantly the solubility of gases (O2) and how that affects aquatic life.
 Resources: http://www.engineeringtoolbox.com/oxygen-solubility-water-d_841.html, http://www.fondriest.com/environmental-measurements/parameters/water-quality/dissolved-oxygen/,